Komati River: Geography

 In its upper valley near Steynsdorp are goldfields, but the reefs consist almost entirely of low grade ore.
-The river descends the Drakensberg by a pass 30 mi south of Barberton, and is deflected northward at the eastern border of Eswatinid, keeping a course parallel to the Lebombo mountains.
+The river descends the Drakensberg by a pass 30 mi south of Barberton, and is deflected northward at the eastern border of Eswatini, keeping a course parallel to the Lebombo mountains.
 Just west of 32° E and 25° 25′ S, near the town of Komatipoort, it is joined by the Crocodile River.
 The Crocodile tributary rises, as the Elands River, in the Bergendal (1,961 m) near the upper waters of the Komati, and flows eastwards across the highveld, being turned northward as it reaches the Drakensberg escarpment.
-The fall to the lowveld is over 600 metres in 30 mi, and across the 100 mi wide country between the Drakensberg and the Lebombo there is a further fall of 900 metres.

-Just over a kilometre below the junction of the Crocodile, the united stream, which from this point is also known as the Manhissa, passes to the coastal plain through a 190 m high cleft, high in the Lebombo known as Komatipoort, featuring some picturesque falls.
+The fall to the lowveld is over 600 metres in 30 mi, and across the 100 mi wide country between the Drakensberg and the Lebombo there is a further fall of 900 metres.Just over a kilometre below the junction of the Crocodile, the united stream, which from this point is also known as the Manhissa, passes to the coastal plain through a 190 m high cleft, high in the Lebombo known as Komatipoort, featuring some picturesque falls.
 At Komatipoort, which marks the border between South Africa and Mozambique, the river is less than 60 mi from its mouth in a direct line, but in crossing the plain it makes a wide sweep of 200 mi, first northwards before turning southwards, forming lagoon-like expanses and backwaters and receiving from the north several tributaries.
 In flood time there is a connection northward through the swamps with the basin of the Limpopo.
 The Komati enters the sea 15 mi north of Maputo.
 It is navigable from its mouth, where the water is up to 5m deep, to the foot of the Lebombo.

 History

 The Portuguese named the river's lower reaches the Rio des Reijs, either "river of rice" or "river of kings".
 Subsequently, Jan van Riebeeck's journal mentions a Rio de Reijs, when he dispatched a ship up the east coast in search of rice supplies.
 In voortrekker Louis Tregardt's journal it is referred to as the Manhissa, a name still extant, while to the British it was known as the King George River.

 In 1725 a Dutch expedition led by Francois de Kuiper explored the region of the lower Komati and travelled 30 km into the current Mpumalanga province, before they were attacked by local tribes and had to return to Delagoa Bay.

 On the September 23, 1900 during the Second Boer War, 3,000 Boers crossed the frontier at the small town of Komati Poort, and surrendered to the Portuguese authorities.

-On November 7, 1900 the banks of the Komati became the site of a battle between the British Empire and the Boers.
+On November 7, 1900, the banks of the Komati became the site of a battle between the British Empire and the Boers.
 The Battle of Leliefontein was a retreat by the British, harassed by the Boers, who were threatening to capture the British Artillery.
 The British guns were saved by the Royal Canadian Dragoons who charged the Boers, whereby they placed the guns out of their reach.